jhpyle/docassemble/_docs/docker.md

 container.
 (See the section on [shutting down](#shutdown) to learn why.)

+When something goes wrong, the first thing to check is the server's log files.
+The error message that appears in the web browser often does not contain a complete explanation of the error; the details may be written to the log files and the user may only see a announcement that there was an error.
+The server maintains several different log files for different purposes.
+The most important log files are available in the web browser on the [Logs] screen.

+On the [Logs] screen, `docassemble.log` is the primary log file for **docassemble** itself. `uwsgi.log` is the log file for [uWSGI], the web server for Python applications.
+This file contains a log of HTTP requests and the output of subprocesses called by **docassemble**. `worker.log` is the log file for the [Celery] system, which runs [background processes].
+The Package Management screen uses [background processes] to run package installation and upgrade operations, so if it fails without giving you a log of its operations, you can check `worker.log`.

 Normally, you will not need to access the running container in order to get **docassemble** to work, and all the log files you need will be available from [Logs] in the web browser.
-However, you might want or need to gain access to the running container in some circumstances.
+However, you might want or need to gain access to the running container in some circumstances, such as when the [Logs] interface is not available, or when you need to check a log file that isn't available at [Logs].

-To do so, find out the ID of the running container by doing [`docker ps`].
+To access the Docker container, first connect to the host computer using the command line (the same way you connected to the host computer to run `docker run` initially).
+Then find out the ID of the running container by doing [`docker ps`].
 You will see output like the following:

 {% highlight text %}
 CONTAINER ID  IMAGE  COMMAND  CREATED  STATUS  PORTS  NAMES